|Pumpkin Ravioli with Hazelnut Brown Butter Sauce – recipe in post|

 Spread the hazelnuts on a baking sheet, and toast in the oven for 8-12 minutes, or until golden and fragrant.
 Give them a shake or stir every few minutes to keep them from burning.

 Dump the hot hazelnuts into the center of a clean dish towel, and bring the edges of the towel up around them.
 Rub the hazelnuts together inside the towel to remove their dark, bitter skins.
-Sift the nuts out of the towel and give them a rough chop.
+Sift the nuts out of the towel, leaving behind the skins, and give them a rough chop.
 Set aside.

 In a pan over medium-low heat, melt the butter.
 Add the chopped hazelnuts, and cook for 3-5 minutes, stirring occasionally, until the butter turns a rich golden-brown.
 Be careful not to burn the butter!
 Immediately turn off the heat once the butter has browned.
 Season with salt and pepper to taste, and set aside.